 I can also manufacture corner bookcases or one off’s to fit any awkwardly shaped wall.
 Glass fronted doors are also an option to consider.

 This bookcase is made from joinery grade pine with a birch-faced ply back.
 The pictures show the manufacture and the putting together (clamping up) of the bookcase and finally the completed product.
 It will be finished in wax by the customer.

 These are images of the restoration of a Victorian chest of drawers, finished in Briwax.

-With well over thirty years experience in carpentry, and fully functioning static and mobile workshops, I am able to offer all aspects of bespoke carpentry and joinery, as well as standard refurbishments in your home, including doors, stairs, windows, skirting, furniture repairs, flooring, wardrobes, and general repairs and renovations.
+With well over 40 years experience in carpentry, and fully functioning static and mobile workshops, I am able to offer all aspects of bespoke carpentry and joinery, as well as standard refurbishments in your home, including doors, stairs, windows, skirting, furniture repairs, flooring, wardrobes, and general repairs and renovations.

 This shows a completed shelving unit which was built into a chimney breast in a

 Victorian terraced property.
 The object was to create a copy from a original that